==================

 Last but not least, Big Cypress National Preserve is another excellent bird-watching area in Florida.
 Because of its five habitats, it offers a variety of outstanding birding locations.
 It includes hardwood hammocks, open prairies, cypress swamps, pinelands, and estuaries.

-The expansive area is a perfect place to spend time exploring what Everglades eco-system and Big Cypress Swamp has for you.
+The expansive area is a perfect place to explore what the Everglades eco-system and Big Cypress Swamp have for you.
 You can stop at Big Cypress Swamp Welcome Center or Oasis Visitor Center to get a map and information.
-About 24.5 miles long, Loop Road drives offer a scenic drive with roadside, where you will see wading birds, Barred Owls, and a few Swallow-Tailed Kite Flyover.
+About 24.5 miles long, Loop Road offers a scenic drive with a roadside where you will see wading birds, barred owls, and a few swallow-tailed kite flyovers.

-As you drive from place to place, make sure to keep an eye skyward for spotting White Ibises, Wood Storks, and Roseate Spoonbills.
+As you drive from place to place, keep an eye skyward for spotting White Ibises, Wood Storks, and Roseate Spoonbills.

 • Woodpeckers